ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 4 - Forgejo server.md

     FORGEJO_VALKEY_PASSWORD=pAS2wOrD_f0r_The_F0rgEJ0_Us3R
     ~~~

-    These two environment variables are just custom non-Forgejo parameters that will be used later in this part when declaring the URI for calling the Valkey server host.
+    These two environment variables are just custom non-Forgejo parameters used later in this part when declaring the URI for calling the Valkey server host.
 They are necessary because it is not possible to reuse the values from Valkey's ACL file for injecting them somewhere else.

     > [!WARNING]
     > **URL encode any special character found in these values**\
     > You will see later how these environment variables are inserted in the connection string for connecting with the Valkey cache server.
-This forces you will need to URL-encode any special character you might have either in the username or the password.
+This forces you to URL-encode any special character you might have either in the username or the password.
 Otherwise, the connection attempt may fail.
 You could also consider just using alphanumeric values to avoid such issues.

 ## Forgejo server persistent storage claims